ibm-cloud-docs/EventStreams/mirroring.md

 ### Consumer offsets
 {: #consumer_offsets}

-While consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when they switch cluster.
+Consumer groups offsets are replicated between clusters.
-{: note}

-The RemoteClusterUtils package allows to easily make these changes.
+When a consumer switches cluster it can pick up from one of the replicated consumer offset positions.

 ## Monitoring mirroring
 {: #monitoring_mirroring}